Comparison of Unscented Kalman Filter Design for Agricultural Anaerobic Digestion Model: Simulation studies

 \subsubsection{Nominal Sigma Point Scaling}

 The following algorithms were implemented and compared with the benchmark \mbox{UKF-sysID}, all considering nominal sigma point scaling \eqref{eq:meth:UKF-scaling} with default UKF tuning parameters \eqref{eq:meth:defaultTuning}, see Table~\ref{tab:meth:overviewImplementations}: square root UKF according to \citep{vanderMerwe.2001} (UKF-SR), as well as the unconstrained UKFs according to \citep{Kolas.2009} assuming additive noise (\mbox{UKF-add}), non-additive process noise (UKF-aug) and non-additive process and measurement noise (UKF-fully-aug).
-Note that although the model used in this study assumes additive process and measurement noise, the augmented algorithms can still be pursued.
+Note that although the model used in this study assumes additive process and measurement noise, the augmented and fully augmented algorithm variants can still be applied.

 Figure~\ref{fig:res:UKF} compares state estimation performance of the unconstrained UKF variants by means of carbohydrates and \cotwo concentrations.

 The simulation model \eqref{eq:meth:ADM1R4Core_x}, \eqref{eq:meth:ADM1R4Core_y} contains three measurable and three non-measurable states.
 However, qualitative filter performance for all measurable and all non-measurable states is largely the same.
 This holds for all implemented algorithms.
 Therefore, in the following only one each is shown, which is largely representative of the corresponding two other ones, exceptions are highlighted.